Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/company-ecosystem-knowledge-base-prompt.md

     - Discuss the impact of the ecosystem on various industries or business processes
     - Include quantitative data on ROI, efficiency gains, or other relevant metrics

-17. **Ecosystem Health and Sustainability**
+17. **Business Ecosystem Health and Sustainability**
-    - Analyze the overall health and vibrancy of the ecosystem
+    - Analyze the overall health and vibrancy of the company's products and services
     - Discuss factors contributing to ecosystem sustainability
     - Explore potential risks to the long-term viability of the ecosystem
     - Compare the ecosystem's health metrics to industry benchmarks